Cyberhound/WinLua-Rewrite/README.md

 All you have to do is include all of these files into your project and include winlua.h simple as that! :D
 ```
-**Note: WinLua does not come with lua, you will need to include that
+**Note: WinLua does comes with Lua, you will not need to include that
-in your project as well.
-Located <a href="https://www.lua.org/ftp/lua-5.1.5.tar.gz">here (direct)</a> or you can use <a href="https://www.lua.org/versions.html">another version</a>.
+in your project.
+You can use <a href="https://www.lua.org/versions.html">another version</a>.
 I recommend lua 5.1.5, as it is built with lua 5.1.5**

+**Note: WinLua does comes with ImGui, you will not need to include that
+in your project.
+You can use <a href="https://https://github.com/ocornut/imgui/">the latest</a>.
+I recommend the one it has, as it is built with that version, and it may cause errors and some fixing to do if you do use the latest.**

 ---